Albert0i/mariadb-vss/How-HNSW-works.md

 - **Image and Video Retrieval**: Finding similar images or videos.
 - **Recommendation Systems**: Suggesting relevant items based on user preferences.
 - **Natural Language Processing**: Searching for similar text embeddings[2](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world)[3](https://myscale.com/blog/hnsw-algorithm-exploration/).

-Hierarchical Navigable Small Worlds (HNSW) is a graph-based algorithm designed for efficient approximate nearest neighbor search in high-dimensional spaces.
-Here's a detailed explanation of how it works and how the parameters **M** and **ef** affect its performance:

-### How HNSW Works

-#### 1. **Graph Structure**
-HNSW constructs a multi-layered graph where each layer represents a simplified, navigable network of connections:
-- **Layers**: The graph consists of multiple layers, with the top layers having fewer connections and the bottom layers having more detailed connections.
-- **Nodes and Edges**: Each node represents a data point, and edges represent connections between nodes.
-The number of connections per node is controlled by the parameter **M**.

-#### 2. **Construction Process**
-- **efConstruction**: This parameter controls the size of the candidate list during graph construction.
-When a new data point is added, it is inserted starting from the top layer, navigating down to the appropriate level, updating connections as needed[1](https://www.pinecone.io/learn/series/faiss/hnsw/).

-#### 3. **Search Process**
-- **Entry Points**: The search starts at the top layer, using entry points to navigate through the graph.
-- **Navigable Shortcuts**: The hierarchical structure provides shortcuts that help quickly reach the nearest neighbors.
-- **efSearch**: This parameter controls the size of the priority queue during the search, affecting recall and speed[1](https://www.pinecone.io/learn/series/faiss/hnsw/).

 #### Impact of M and ef on Performance